viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

    {{<imgproc src="/tutorials/pet-photographer/data-example.png" resize="550x" declaredimensions=true alt="Dog in blue collar in the camera's live feed">}}

-{{< alert title="Note" color="note" >}}
    The source code for this module is available on the [`modular-filter-examples` GitHub repository](https://github.com/viam-labs/modular-filter-examples) .
    In addition to the `colorfilter` module used in this tutorial, the example repository also includes a [sensor reading filter](https://github.com/viam-labs/modular-filter-examples/tree/main/sensorfilter) which you could use to control and filter the data recorded by a [sensor component](/components/sensor/).
-{{< /alert >}}

-## Hardware Requirements
+## Hardware requirements

 To create your own filtering pet photographer robot, you'll need the following hardware:

 - A computer
-- A webcam or an external camera
+- A [webcam](/components/camera/webcam/) or other type of [camera](/components/camera/)
 - A colored object, such as a blue collar for enhanced accuracy _(optional)_

 {{< alert title="Tip" color="tip" >}}